prakharmohan007/review_analysis/README.md

 5. CNN_text_review_modified_architecture.ipynb
 6. review_classification.ipynb

-File Text_summary_generation.ipynb - code to generate summaries and it will generate csv file Reviews_summaries.csv that contain addition column named predicted_summary that will be used by CNN, RNN and baseline models.
+Text_summary_generation.ipynb - code to generate summaries and it will generate csv file Reviews_summaries.csv that contain addition column named predicted_summary that will be used by CNN, RNN and baseline models.

-File Baseline.ipynb - code to train and test the Naive Bayes Classifier for predicting ratings.
+Baseline.ipynb - code to train and test the Naive Bayes Classifier for predicting ratings.

 CNN_data_processing.ipynb - preprocesses the data for CNN models training